 - Natural almond butter

-Canned goods are essential for convenience.
-Whether it’s throwing some beans on a salad for protein, or adding tomatoes to soup or salsa, these canned goods are must-haves for me.
-Look for low sodium versions.
+Canned goods are essential for convenience and for shelf life.
+Whether it's throwing some beans on a salad for protein, adding tomatoes to soup or salsa, or whipping up tuna salad when you have nothing to eat for lunch, these canned goods are must-haves for me.
+Look for low sodium versions if you can.

 - Tuna packed in water